shmykelsa/AAAD/README.md

 Android Auto Apps Downloader is free and offers in app purchases.
 The free version of the app allows up to 1 download every 30 days.
 With the PRO version you can enjoy the full experience and download as many times as you want, forever!

 Only requisite for phone is at least Android 6.0.
+Obviously the car/unit HAS to be able to run Android Auto.

 ### [GO TO DOWNLOAD](https://github.com/shmykelsa/AAAD/releases)